colegibbs/201-reading-notes/class-05.md

   - third is lightness in %: 0% is white and 100% is black
 - `background-color: hsla(0,100%,100%,0.5)'`
   - same as hsl except fourth number represents alpha which is transperency from 0 to 1

+### Chapter 12

+#### Typeface Terminology

+- serif - has spikes on leters
+- sans-serif - standard text
+- monospace - jockoesque text
+- weight is thickness of text
+- style are things like italics or oblique
+- stretch is how condensed or narrow the text is
+- text height goes from the ascender which is the talles spot to the descender which is below the "line" the text is written on

+#### Choosing a Typeface for your Website

+- use `text-family`
+- there are many options

+#### Specify TypeFaces

+- `font-family: Georgia, Times, Serif;`
+- checks if hosting computer has each on

+#### Styling Links

+- `:link`
+- `:visited`
+- `:hover`
+- allows you to change text styling under the circumstances

+### Blog Post

+#### Tl;DR

+- jpeg: for natural images or images with color variation
+- png: for transperancy and images with text or sharp contrasts like in a logo
+- gif: for images that contain an animation

+#### Compression

+- images compress on the web and its imprtant to pick the right image format and size because of this
+- lossless and lossy compression
+- lossless losses no data or quality while lossy does
+- jpeg is lossy and is good for natural pictues with smooth color transitions
+- png is lossless and renders a lot clearer and sharper, but takes up more space on the disk
+- gif is lossless and is for animation

+#### Transparency

+- jpeg doesn't support this
+- png supports partial transparency and you can define a single color that is to be transparent
+- gifs support index transparency